Linux edit command

-edit is a text editing utility which is a variant of the text editor ex recommended for new or casual users who wish to use a command-oriented editor.
+edit is a variant of the text editor ex.
+It's recommended for new or casual users who want to use a command-oriented editor.
 It operates precisely as ex with the following options automatically set:

 - novice ON